parrt/msds692/hw/tfidf.md

 5. Removes stop words using SciKit-Learn's `ENGLISH_STOP_WORDS` set.
 6. Stem the words to help normalize the text.

-*The easiest way to do this is simply to reuse the code I provided for you in the last project.*
+*The easiest way to do this is to use the code I have placed in the starter kit.*

 Make sure to lower case everything before you try to stem the words.